Inflation and Dark Energy from a Covariant Elastic Medium: Introduction

 \section{Introduction}

 Recent observations of gravitational waves by LIGO Scientific Collaboration and Virgo Collaboration have opened new frontiers in the search for invisible forms of energy and phenomena that were beyond the current observable universe using optical instruments \cite{LIGO16,LIGO16(2),LIGO17}.
 In addition, modern cosmology has a plethora of precise observations, such as supernovae luminosity distances \cite{Riess98} and Cosmic Microwave Background (CMB) \cite{COBE92,WMAP,Planck13}.
-These results have been used to refine the prediction of the $\Lambda$CDM model parameters \cite{Hubble16,Planck16}, even though there is a significant discrepancy in the value of the Hubble constant between the results from Planck mission and from the Hubble Space Telescope, \cite{Hubble16,Hubble18}.
-Gaia mission will obtain more precise measurements in the near future that will give more accurate values for the cosmological parameters \cite{Gaia16}.
-The LIGO Scientific Collaboration and the Virgo Collaboration have also predicted a value of the Hubble constant \cite{LIGOHubble17} and, most certainly, future data obtained using gravitational detectors (aLIGO, eLISA, Einstein Telescope) will give new horizon for cosmology \cite{Sesana16}.
-However, important theoretical questions remain unsolved and need to be addressed in order to clarify the interpretation and understanding of future observations.
+These results have been used to refine the prediction of the $\Lambda$CDM model parameters \cite{Hubble16,Planck16}, even though there is a significant discrepancy in the value of the Hubble constant between the results from Planck mission, the Hubble Space Telescope \cite{Hubble16,Hubble18}, and most recently the Dark Energy Spectroscopic Instrument (DESI) collaboration \cite{DESI_APS24,DESI24}.
+The LIGO Scientific Collaboration and the Virgo Collaboration have also predicted a value of the Hubble constant \cite{LIGOHubble17,LIGOHubble21,LIGOHubble21corr} and, most certainly, future data obtained using gravitational detectors (aLIGO, eLISA, Einstein Telescope) will give new horizon for cosmology \cite{Sesana16,Askar19,Amaro23}.
+However, important theoretical questions remain unsolved and must be addressed to clarify the interpretation and understanding of future observations.
 Consider, for instance, the puzzling cosmological constant problem \cite{Weinberg89}, i.e., the $120$ orders of magnitude discrepancy between the theoretical prediction and the observed value of the cosmological constant.
-Can we explain the drop in the the dark energy density during inflation?
-And what is the physical meaning of the so-called dark energy?